-Our long-term success depends on our operational excellence, providing reliable products and services to our customers and investing wisely for present and future shareholder return.
+Our long-term success depends on our operational excellence, providing reliable products and services to our customers and investing wisely for present and future shareholder returns.
 To consistently achieve these outcomes we must attract, motivate and retain highly talented professionals.
 For these reasons, we promote an executive compensation program that supports the overall objective of enhancing shareholder value, based on principles designed to:

-- attract, retain, motivate and encourage the development of highly qualified executives; - provide compensation that is competitive; - promote the relationship between pay and performance; - promote overall corporate performance that is linked to the interests of our shareholders; and - appropriately recognize and reward individual performance.
+- attract, retain, motivate and encourage the development of highly qualified executives; - provide compensation that is competitive; - promote the relationship between pay and performance; - · promote overall corporate performance that is linked to the interests of our shareholders; and - appropriately recognize and reward individual performance.

-2013 Accomplishments
+2015 Accomplishments

-2013 was a strong year for Black Hills Corporation.
+2015 was a strong year for Black Hills Corporation, despite significant challenges due to sharp declines in commodity prices and unfavorable weather.
 Substantial progress was made on our strategic initiatives and we continued to lay a solid foundation for future earnings growth.
 Significant accomplishments for the year included: